1. Important information and who we are

 We use different methods to collect data from and about you including through:

 - Direct interactions.
-You may give us your Identity, Contact, Background, Employment and Correspondence Data when we meet and by corresponding with us by post, phone, email or otherwise.
+You may give us your Identity, Contact, Background, Employment and Correspondence Data when we meet and by corresponding with us by post, phone, email, website or otherwise.
 This includes personal data you provide when you:

 - instruct us to work with you on a matter or project;